-Elite Popular Investor Kenneth Mowat uses an example of a successful Gold trade to illustrate how you can determine the best entry point, how to set a stop-loss level, how to calculate take profit target and how to set an exit strategy for maximum profitability.
+Elite Investor Kenneth Mowat uses an example of a successful Gold trade to illustrate how you can determine the best entry point, how to set a stop-loss level, how to calculate take profit target, and how to set an exit strategy for maximum profitability.

 Hello, traders.
-There are the 6 things you should know before entering a trade:
+There are 6 things you should know before entering a trade:

 - Reason for entering a trade (how to spot a buy or sell signal)

 - How to determine the best entry price

 - How to set a stop-loss level